Case Study: AI / AEO / GEO Readiness

 Discovery Surfaces: Google Search, Google AI Overviews, Perplexity, Bing / Copilot

-The content operated in a high E-E-A-T-sensitive environment, where accuracy, authority, and clarity directly influence whether AI systems trust and surface a source.
+The content operated in a high E-E-A-T-sensitive environment where authority, accuracy, and structured clarity influenced visibility across search and emerging AI-driven discovery surfaces.

-Structured Content & Entity Modeling for AI-Mediated Discovery
+Structured Content & Entity Modeling for AI-Driven Discovery

 How Structured Content Wins Visibility in AI & Answer Engines